kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 ### Non-Goals

-1. Outright removal of all content relating to vendors and projects outside the CNCF ecosystem.
+1. Outright removal of all content relating to vendors and projects outside the Kubernetes project.

 ## Proposal

 1. Revise the [content guide](https://github.com/kubernetes/website/blob/master/content/en/docs/contribute/style/content-guide.md#contributing-content) to achieve the KEP goal:

 - Specify that Kubernetes docs are limited to content required for Kubernetes to function in-project.
-Docs may include third-party content for components that require a third-party solution to function.
-Docs may include content for other projects in the Kubernetes org.
+Docs may include third-party OSS content for components that require a third-party solution to function.
+Docs may include content for other projects in the Kubernetes org, and content from other OSS projects that are necessary for Kubernetes to function.
 Third-party content must be linked whenever possible, rather than duplicated or hosted in k/website.

 2. Revise the documentation when the KEP is approved:

-- **Third-party content:** Notify stakeholders via GitHub issues in k/website that third-party content will be removed after 90 days if content isn't required for Kubernetes to function in-project.
+- **Third-party content:** Notify stakeholders of all affected content via GitHub issues and via a single message containing a summary of all affected content to kubernetes-dev@googlegroups.com that non-conforming content will be removed after 90 days.

 This limits the impact to out-of-project content and gives current stakeholders approximately one Kubernetes release cycle to migrate